gzinck/snap-bug-mic/README.md

    described above.

 Unfortunately, this fix is not really a fix because the whole point of this report is to show that we cannot use multiple outputs.
-By removing the second Audio Output asset from use, of course, the script works.